TULiberalArts/American-Studies/pages/home.md

 ---
 title: Home
-meta-description: >-
-  American Studies is a broad-based interdisciplinary program that explores the rich complexity   of American culture and American lives.
-meta-keywords: 'american studies, U.S. life, culture'
 permalink: /
 layout: home
+description: >-
+  American Studies is a broad-based interdisciplinary program that explores the rich complexity   of American culture and American lives.
+keywords: 'american studies, U.S. life, culture'
 feature: true
 feature-title: Study Where it All Began
+feature-image: media/hero_bg@3x.png
 feature-body: >-
   Where better to study America than its birthplace?
 Our students explore the rich complexity of American culture while honing the critical thinking, writing and analytical skills necessary for any job.
 This is a broad-based interdisciplinary program that utilizes some of our best English and History faculty, making it the perfect major for someone with interest in both.
-feature-image: media/hero_bg@3x.png
 published: true
 ---